MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 ## Tell me what you think

-Well, those are two gems really helped me understand coupling and cohesion better.
+Well, these two gems really helped me understand coupling and cohesion better.
 If you have a good way of explaining these concepts please add them in the comments.

 #### References